Traditional Versus Roth 401(k)

 I think one of the things that people have to consider is what’s going on here in the United States at this time.
 We know that this past week, the $1.9 trillion bill was again presented.

 As we look at this and we look at the amount of debt that this nation has, and you’re going to ask yourself, “Are tax brackets going to be lower when I retire?”
-And my reply to that would be, “I don’t see how that’s going to be possible.”
-So there’s a lot in our future that will take a lot of planning, Dean.
+My reply to that would be, “I don’t see how that’s going to be possible.”
+There’s a lot in our future that will take a lot of planning.

-Dean Barber: Yeah.
-First of all, the Tax Cuts and Jobs Act that the Trump administration passed sunsets in 2026. so the Democrats don’t have to raise taxes.
-But taxes are going to get raised automatically starting in 2026.
+Dean Barber: First, the Tax Cuts and Jobs Act that the Trump administration passed sunsets in 2026. so the Democrats don’t have to raise taxes.
+However, taxes are going to get raised automatically starting in 2026.

 Potential New Taxes

-Dean Barber: And so, yes, tax rates are going to go up again.
-Now, some of the things that are being discussed in the Biden administration are very alarming.
+Dean Barber: So, yes, tax rates are going to go up again.
+Some of the things that are being discussed in the Biden administration are very alarming.
 There is something like a transaction tax on stock trades.

 Dean Barber: Yeah, but dead people are the easiest ones to target.
-And in most states, they don’t even vote.
+In most states, they don’t even vote.

 Know the Tax Consequences

-Dean Barber: Right.
-That, to me, is the essence of financial planning Bud.
-We have a reason for saving money, and for some of you, it might be, “I just want to see a big number on my statement.”
+That, to me, is the essence of financial planning.
+We have a reason for saving money.
+For some of you, it might be, “I just want to see a big number on my statement.”

 But for others, it might be, “This is my chance at financial independence.
 This is my chance at freedom, where I can go from a state where I’m working for my money to getting my money to work for me so that I can do the things that I want to do in life.”

-That’s what we call financial independence, and that’s what our Guided Retirement System™ is designed to do.
-It’s designed to take you from where you are today, paint that vision of what you want the future to be like, and then guide you to that reality.
+That’s what we call financial independence.
+Our Guided Retirement System™ is designed to take you from where you are today, paint that vision of what you want the future to be like, and then guide you to that reality.

 The Most Rewarding Part for Dean & Bud

-Dean Barber: When that thing comes together, Bud, it’s so beautiful.
-We talked about that last week, and it’s just to me that’s the biggest reward in the 34 years that I’ve been doing this.
-My biggest reward is watching those visions and those vivid pictures that we’ve helped our client’s plan become a reality.
+It’s so beautiful when that thing comes together.
+We talked about that last week.
+The biggest reward in the 34 years that I’ve been doing this is watching those visions and those vivid pictures and helping our client’s plan become a reality.

 Bud Kasper: Absolutely.
 It’s so rewarding from that perspective to know that we’ve provided an opportunity for people to do before they’re retired the necessary things to mitigate taxes and to maximize their results.